George Wythe Baylor: Texas Rangers

 Another expedition into Mexico that came to naught for the Americans, soon followed.
-In the meantime Baylor had been made captain of company A, Texas rangers.
-With 20 rangers under his command, Baylor joined Colonel Joaquin Terrazas, an old Indian fighter, in Chihuahua.
-The United States army sent Lieutenant Parker with 68 Chiricauhua Indian scouts also to join Terrazas, and 20 black soldiers under Lieutenant Manney, to aid in the campaign against the Apaches.
-After following the trail of the Apaches for some time, they succeeded in locating them, but the Mexicans became uneasy because of the presence of the Chiricauhua Indians in the party and expressed the fear that they would side with Victorio should he make a good showing in a fight.
+In the meantime Baylor had been made captain of Company A, Texas Rangers.
+With 20 rangers under his command, Baylor joined Colonel Joaquin Terrazas, described by the El Paso Herald as "an old Indian fighter", in Chihuahua.
+The United States army sent Lieutenant Parker with 68 Chiricauhua Apache Scouts also to join Terrazas, and 20 black soldiers under Lieutenant Manney, to aid in the campaign against the Apaches.
+After following the trail of the Apaches for some time, they succeeded in locating them, but the Mexicans became uneasy because of the presence of the Chiricauhua Apaches in the party and expressed the fear that they would side with Victorio should he make a good showing in a fight.
 "For they are relatives," said the Mexicans.
-On the other hand, they argued if Victorio is defeated the Chiricauhua Indians would want all the saddles.
-For these and probably other reasons, Terrazas announced that he had orders not to allow the Americans to remain on Mexican soil, and so the rangers and the United States troops withdrew.
-Terrazas and his Mexicans, however, met Victorio at Tres Castillos, and after a hard fight killed a great number of them, nearly annihilating the band.

-The final extermination of Victorio's band came about as the result of the Apaches attacking a stage in Whitman canyon, killing the driver, whose name was Morgan, and a passenger named Crenshaw.
-Baylor went to the scene with 15 men and took up the trail of the Indians.
-He followed them three days into Mexico and then back again into the United States.
-He then telegraphed to Lieutenant Charles Nevell, who afterwards served as sheriff of El Paso county, and Nevell met him with 10 men at Eagle Springs.
-The joint party again took up the trail, and overtook the Indians on January 27, 1881, at daybreak, in the Devil mountains.
-A bloody fight ensued, in which all of the Indians either were killed or wounded.
-An Indian woman and two children, a boy and a girl, were captured.
-This was the last Indian raid in Texas, and was the end of Victorio's band.
+On the other hand, they argued if Victorio was defeated the Chiricauhua Apaches would want all the saddles.
+For these and probably other reasons, Terrazas announced that he had orders to not allow the Americans to remain on Mexican soil, and so the rangers and the United States troops withdrew, while Terrazas and his Mexicans met Victorio at Tres Castillos, and killed a great number of the Apaches, nearly annihilating the band.The final extermination of Victorio's band came about as the result of the Apaches attacking a stage coach in Quitman canyon, killing the driver, whose name was Morgan, and a passenger named Crenshaw.
+Baylor went to the scene with 15 men and took up the trail of the Apaches.
+He followed them for three days into Mexico and then back again into the United States.
+He then telegraphed to Lieutenant Charles Nevell, who afterwards served as sheriff of El Paso County, and Nevell met him with 10 men at Eagle Springs.
+The joint party again took up the trail, and overtook the Apaches at daybreak.
+A small but bloody fight ensued on the morning of January 29, 1881, in which all of the Apaches were either killed or wounded.
+A woman and two children, a boy and a girl, were captured.
+This was the last such raid in Texas, and was the end of Victorio's band.

-Baylor was then placed in command of the Texas rangers, with the rank of major, in command of a battalion to put down fence-cutting during the trouble which resulted from this practice.
-He saw active service in that capacity, making a raid on an organized band in Nolan county which resulted in nine arrests.
+Baylor was then placed in command of the Texas Rangers, with the rank of major, in command of a battalion to put down fence-cutting during the trouble which resulted from this practice.
+He saw active service in that capacity, making a raid on an organized band in Nolan County which resulted in nine arrests.